McKeeAtx/es6-generator-profiler/README.md

 ![VisualVM](images/visualvm.png?raw=true)

 The purpose of `profile` is to provide the same level of visibility for Sagas within the timeline of a performance profiler.

+## Alternatives

+Certain lifecycle events can be captured using a custom [Redux Middleware](https://redux.js.org/advanced/middleware) or [SagaMonitor](https://redux-saga.js.org/docs/api/#sagamonitor).
+However, I was not able to utilize to mimick in the timeline how threads are surface in JVM based profiling tools.
+Those tools are nevertheless valuable to generate [further insights](https://gist.github.com/clarkbw/966732806e7a38f5b49fd770c62a6099).

+## Details

 Let's start with an example:
 ```